FIPS 140-2 Compliance Support

 Note that not all encryption schemes and signatures included in Anypoint Enterprise Security configuration options are FIPS compliant.
 If you see an error at runtime that reads, “Could not find encryption algorithm '<algorithm-name>'.
 You are running in FIPS mode, so please verify that the algorithm is compliant with FIPS” this means that your application is using an algorithm that is not approved for FIPS use.
 Adjust your configuration to select an approved algorithm.
 Keep in mind that your different environments may have different security configurations, including different encryption schemes and algorithm selections; thus you may see this error only in certain environments, depending on how they are set up.

-The Bouncy Castle security provider, which is bundled with the Mule ESB distribution, is not FIPS certified.
-When Mule starts in FIPS security mode, the Bouncy Castle provider will not be registered or used.
+The Bouncy Castle security provider, which is bundled with the Mule distribution, is not FIPS certified.
+When Mule starts in FIPS security mode, the Bouncy Castle provider is not registered or used.